istio/istio.io/_docs/setup/kubernetes/multicluster-install.md

 * Helm **2.7.2 or newer**.
 The use of Tiller is optional.

-* If using Tiller, the ability to modify RBAC rules required to install Helm or alternatively Helm should already be installed.
+* If using Tiller, the ability to modify RBAC rules is required to install Helm or alternatively Helm should already be installed.

 * Kubernetes **1.7.3 or newer**.